Hex Nut Sizes, Dimensions, Grades & How to Measure

 1. Turn Counterclockwise

 To unscrew a hex nut, always turn it counterclockwise.
 This standard direction releases the threads from the bolt gradually.
-Apply steady and controlled pressure to avoid slipping, rounding the nut corners, or damaging the bolt threads during the process.
+Apply steady and controlled pressure to avoid slippings, round the nut corners, or damage the bolt threads during the process.

 2. Keep the Bolt Steady